Dagny Juel

-Dagny Juel-Przybyszewska (8 June 1867 - 5 June 1901) was a Norwegian writer and artist's model, famous for her liaisons with various prominent artists, and for the dramatic circumstances of her death.
+Dagny Juel-Przybyszewska (/pl/; 8 June 1867 - 5 June 1901) was a Norwegian writer and artist's model, famous for her liaisons with various prominent artists, and for the dramatic circumstances of her death.
 She was the model for some of Edvard Munch's paintings.
 She had relationships with Munch and briefly with Swedish playwright and painter August Strindberg.
 In 1893, she married the Polish writer Stanisław Przybyszewski.
 Together they had two children.
 She was shot dead in a hotel room in Tbilisi, Georgia in 1901.

 Family background

 Dagny was born in Kongsvinger, Norway, the second of four daughters of Doctor Hans Lemmich Juell and his wife Mindy (née Blehr).
 As a young woman Dagny changed the spelling of her name from 'Juell' to 'Juel'.
 The oldest sister, Gudrun, was beautiful and self-confident; Dagny was second born; third-born was a son, Hans Lemmich, who only lived one year; then came Astrid who was something of an invalid, who remained unmarried and stayed with her mother; and finally there was Ragnhild, who was closest to Dagny, and in time became a well-known opera singer.